aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/itl/itl.rst

 | ``USER``     | |itl-type_descr_user|     |
 +--------------+---------------------------+

-.. |itl-type_descr_ccsds|    replace:: Select the interleaver defined for the CCSDS standard.
+.. |itl-type_descr_ccsds|    replace:: Selects the interleaver defined for the CCSDS standard.
-.. |itl-type_descr_col_row|  replace:: Fill the interleaver by column and read it by row.
+.. |itl-type_descr_col_row|  replace:: Fills the interleaver by column and read it by row.
-.. |itl-type_descr_dvb-rcs1| replace:: Select the interleaver defined for the DVB-RCS1 standard.
+.. |itl-type_descr_dvb-rcs1| replace:: Selects the interleaver defined for the DVB-RCS1 standard.
-.. |itl-type_descr_dvb-rcs2| replace:: Select the interleaver defined for the DVB-RCS2 standard.
+.. |itl-type_descr_dvb-rcs2| replace:: Selects the interleaver defined for the DVB-RCS2 standard.
 .. |itl-type_descr_golden|   replace:: TODO VALUE GOLDEN
-.. |itl-type_descr_lte|      replace:: Select the interleaver defined for the LTE standard.
+.. |itl-type_descr_lte|      replace:: Selects the interleaver defined for the LTE standard.
-.. |itl-type_descr_no|       replace:: Deactivate the interleaving process: the output is the input.
+.. |itl-type_descr_no|       replace:: Deactivates the interleaving process: the output is the input.
-.. |itl-type_descr_random|   replace:: Generate a completely random LUT.
+.. |itl-type_descr_random|   replace:: Generates a completely random LUT.
-.. |itl-type_descr_rand_col| replace:: Randomly interleave the frame by independent columns.
+.. |itl-type_descr_rand_col| replace:: Randomly interleaves the frame by independent columns.
-.. |itl-type_descr_row_col|  replace:: Fill the interleaver by row and read it by column.
+.. |itl-type_descr_row_col|  replace:: Fills the interleaver by row and read it by column.
-.. |itl-type_descr_user|     replace:: Use the user's LUT given in the file.
+.. |itl-type_descr_user|     replace:: Uses the user's LUT given in the file.

 The following figures depict the behavior of the different interleaver types: